strangerstudios/pmpro-hollerbox/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .1.1 =
+* BUG FIX: Fixed fatal error if loaded with the PMPro Network plugin as well.

 = .1 =
 * NOTE: Initial commit.